What We Know About ASMs & Risk of Major Congenital Malformations and Adverse Neurodevelopmental Outcomes

 Neurodevelopmental Outcomes For Children Born To Parents Taking ASMs

-Several studies have followed children exposed to ASMs during pregnancy.
+Several studies have followed children exposed to ASMs during pregnancy and assessed neurodevelopmental outcomes.
 These studies also found that:

 - Lamotrigine exposure appears to carry a relatively low risk of adverse neurodevelopmental outcomes.